comScore pixel

 Snow Report for San Martino Di Castrozza

-San Martino Di Castrozza Forecasts
+Weather Forecast for San Martino Di Castrozza at 1915m altitude

 San Martino Di Castrozza snow report:

 The San Martino Di Castrozza snow report is: 0 out of 21 Lifts open.
 0 of 60 km of pistes open.
-Our model predicted that 2cm (0.8 inches) of snow fell over 12 hours between Monday 13 of April at 8PM and Tuesday 14 of April at 8AM CEST at the mid mountain level.
-Compacted depth will be less.

 Fresh snow depth: